vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

 ````

 The quality of PMML documents depends on the quality and completeness of the XGBoost model schema information.
-For example, XGBoost versions 1.3 through 1.7 do not store category level values in the embedded feature map.
+For example, XGBoost versions 1.3 through 1.7 do not store category levels in the embedded feature map.
 It is impossible to generate meaningful categorical splits in such a situation, unless the embedded feature map is overriden with a more sophisticated external feature map.

 The integration is much deeper within the JPMML ecosystem, as various JPMML platform libraries (eg. JPMML-SkLearn, JPMML-R, JPMML-SparkML) present the model schema as a live `org.jpmml.converter.Schema` object.